 Written in 2008 as Interest Rates were about to tumble due to the great debt debacle.
 No one would have predicted over ten years with micro interest rates.
 I still believe paying down debt gives you options, but I am evidently, not with the times?

 Bank of Canada Stays Pat

-Experts, shmexperts!
-All the major sites were calling for a cut to 2.75% on the overnight rate, well the Bank of Canada saw some sense and held their ground and did not cut the rates this time.
-I think this is a good idea given the Inflation Boogie Man is out there and I suspect he is going to come and stay for a while too!
+Experts?
+All the major sites were calling for a cut to 2.75% on the overnight rate.
+The Bank of Canada saw some sense and held its ground, and did not cut the rates this time.
+I think this is a good idea given the Inflation Boogie Man is out there, and I suspect he will come and stay for a while too!